-A typical eukaryotic cell membrane is highly asymmetric in the distribution of its main constituents, which is essential to ensure the distinct functions of cells.
-The asymmetry is comprehensive in respect to membrane proteins and carbohydrates: integral proteins exhibit always the same orientation, peripheral proteins are only found associated with one of the leaflets and carbohydrates attached to proteins and lipids only face the external medium, where they are crucial to cell signaling.
-Importantly, the lipid bilayer composition is also highly asymmetric 1.
-Specifically in mammalian membranes, phosphatidylcholine and sphingomyelin are found in abundance in the outer monolayer, while phosphatidylethanolamine and anionic lipids, such as phosphatidylserine and phosphatidylinositol, are most commonly found in the inner leaflet, giving rise to a charge asymmetry across the membrane ^{2,3}.
-Lipid asymmetry affects many membrane properties, such as curvature, shape, permeability and stability of cell membranes.
-The loss of this asymmetry implies crucial physiological consequences ^{4-7}, as for instance the apoptotic cascade followed by the externalization of phosphatidylserine ^{8,9}.
-Therefore, healthy cells dedicate substantial effort and energy to sustain membrane asymmetry.
-This is achieved mainly by the work of flippases and floppases, which are enzymes that transport lipids from one leaflet to the other in order to keep the desired lipid asymmetry ^{10,11}, but also via protein-free processes 12 (more
+A typical eukaryotic cell membrane is highly asymmetric in the distribution of its main constituents, which is essential to ensure distinct functions of cells.
+The asymmetry is comprehensive with respect to membrane proteins and carbohydrates: integral proteins exhibit always the same orientation, peripheral proteins are only found associated with one of the leaflets, and carbohydrates attached to proteins and lipids only face the external medium, where they are crucial to cell signaling.
+Importantly, the lipid bilayer composition is also highly asymmetric.
+Specifically in mammalian membranes, phosphatidylcholine and sphingomyelin are found in abundance in the outer monolayer, while phosphatidylethanolamine and anionic lipids, such as phosphatidylserine and phosphatidylinositol, are most commonly found in the inner leaflet, giving rise to a charge asymmetry across the membrane.
+Lipid asymmetry affects many membrane properties, such as curvature, shape, permeability, and stability of cell membranes.
+The loss of this asymmetry implies crucial physiological consequences,4-7 as for instance the apoptotic cascade followed by the externalization of phosphatidylserine.
+Therefore, healthy cells devote substantial effort and energy to sustain membrane asymmetry.
+This is achieved mainly by the work of flippases and floppases, which are enzymes that transport lipids from one leaflet to the other in order to keep the desired lipid asymmetry, but also via protein-free processes (more relevant for model membranes).
+Reversible lipid asymmetry is now also being recognized as a factor influencing intracellular signaling and intercellular communication.
+These efforts highlight the importance of asymmetry and merit in being thoroughly investigated.